A massive 40 million people use social media every day.

 Once you have been uplifted by its benefits, you will then be motivated to take the next steps to implement social media as part of your overall business’s digital marketing strategy.

 Don’t overdo it though.
 One of the sad downsides to the social media marketing explosion has been the number of so-called ‘gurus’ who seem to pop up so irritatingly in our social feeds.
-My point is that there is a lot of irrelevant and confusing information online which can end up leading to confusion.
+My point is, there is a lot of irrelevant and confusing information online which can end up leading to confusion.

 Just stick to the simple premise that quality is king and for long term social media success, your message needs to be simple, concise, helpful and beneficial to your prospect.

-Social media is a brilliant outreach platform if you are seeking to educate your audience about your product or service.
+Social media is a brilliant outreach platform if you are seeking to educate your audience about on product or service.
 Once you build trust and empathy, your prospects will keep coming back to you.

 2. Identify what specifically you want social media to do for your business.

 Social media works in many ways to benefit businesses.
 However, many businesses have limited resources in terms of manpower and time to fully understand every element of how it can be beneficial.
-So make things easier for yourself.
+So, make things easier for yourself.
 You should devise a simple but clear agenda which outlines what you want to achieve from social media for your business.

 Sales, marketing, customer support, client management.
 Social media can help with every one of these elements within your business.
 Identify where your business needs the most benefit and begin planning what you need social media to do for you.